 Non-Governmental Organisations (NGO) play a prominent role in the Nordic Council of Ministers' (NCM) co-operation with the Baltic countries and Northwest Russia within a number of its priority areas, but also as partners in building networks and cross-border co-operation in the Baltic Sea Region.
 In 2013, the Nordic Ministers for Co-operation adopted new guidelines for co-operation with North-West Russia and the Baltic States 2014.
 These guidelines conclude that NGOs play a key role in co-operation with Northwest Russia and the Baltic States.”

 The NCM originally launched the Nordic Council of Ministers' Programme for NGOs in the Baltic Sea Region (the NGO programme) in 2006 to promote co-operation between Nordic, Baltic, Polish, Belarusian and Russian NGOs.
-An annual budget of approximately DKK 6 million has been earmarked for the programme.
+An annual budget of approximately DKK 6 million was earmarked for the programme.

 NGOs are invited to apply for funding from the programme for international co-operation projects.

 Applicants should read the information below before submitting an application.

 To be considered for the NGO programme, applicants should meet the requirements described below:

 It is a formal requirement that the applicant and relevant partners are Non-Governmental Organisations (NGOs).

 The programme defines NGOs as “non-profit, publicly anchored, civic organisations that are neither owned nor controlled by public authorities, nor by private companies, and which have an open and democratic structure”.

 Involvements of other actors, such as authorities, within the overall framework of the project are encouraged when feasible.